Abstract

 CBT: cognitive behavioural therapy; IPT: interpersonal therapy; SNRIs: serotonin-noradrenaline reuptake inhibitors; SSRIs: selective serotonin reuptake inhibitors; TCAs: tricyclic antidepressants; MAOIs: monoaminoxidase inhibitors; ECT: electroconvulsive therapy.

 As a consequence, rTMS sits among non-specific alternatives, and, since there are many non-standard therapies, for which the evidence base is either unsubstantiated or weak, the MDcpg2020 did not emphasise these options and nor did they feature on the management figures.
-The authors of the Viewpoint clearly believe otherwise and make the wholly unsubstantiated assertion that rTMS is part of the ‘
+The authors of the Viewpoint clearly believe otherwise and make the wholly unsubstantiated assertion that rTMS is part of the ‘core therapies for mood disorders’.
+This is simply not so.

 A framework for future rTMS research?